shubhanshurav/TecLearn-Educational-Website/README.md

-# Ed-Tech
+# TecLearn

-Ed-Tech is a comprehensive education platform built to enhance the learning experience for both students and instructors.
+TecLearn is a comprehensive education platform built to enhance the learning experience for both students and instructors.
 It leverages modern web technologies to provide a seamless and interactive learning environment.

 ## Features